Hiagoguimaraes/Hiagoguimaraes/README.md

 - 👋 Hi, I’m @Hiagoguimaraes
-- 👀 I’m interested in ... python
+- 👀 I’m interested in ... data science
-- 🌱 I’m currently learning ... data scienc
+- 🌱 I’m currently learning ... python and R
 - 💞️ I’m looking to collaborate on ... projects envolving python
 - 📫 How to reach me ... hiago.matos_@hotmail.com